Bill Palatucci: Halfway home controversy

-Palatucci served as Senior Vice President and General Counsel for Public Affiars at Community Education Centers (CEC), a nonprofit organization operating halfway homes to reintegrate those with criminal backgrounds through partially supervised housing.
+Palatucci served as Senior Vice President and General Counsel for Public Affairs at Community Education Centers (CEC), a nonprofit organization operating halfway homes to reintegrate those with criminal backgrounds through partially supervised housing.
 Leveraging his close relationship with then-governor Chris Christie, Palatucci successfully lobbied the state to provide financial aid and divert inmates from public prisons, despite lacking statutory authority.
 The scheme involved CEC donating to politicians like Essex County Executive Joe DiVincenzo, convincing them to award government contracts to its non-profit affiliate Education and Health Centers of America (EHCA) in avoidance of New Jersey's "pay-to-play" regulations.
 In 2010, CEC's political contributions were at $110,000.
 A 2012 lawsuit filed by two law enforcement unions alleged that CEC placed inmates at risk of violence and drug use.

 In 2011, New Jersey's state comptroller issued a report highlighting that about half of the state's $62M half-way home contracts were held by EHCA.
 Avoiding mandates that state-funded halfway homes be operated by non-profits, contracts awarded to EHCA had their financial returns diverted to CEC executives.

-An investigation by The New York Times connected Palatucci's lobbying for CEC to Christie’s 2010 state budget increasing funding for halfway homes by $3.1 million to $64.6 million.
+An investigation by The New York Times connected Palatucci's lobbying for CEC to Christie's 2010 state budget increasing funding for halfway homes by $3.1 million to $64.6 million.
 Following this media criticism, Palatucci stepped down from CEC in 2012.

 On May 18, 2009, after only two days at Essex County's CEC-operated Delaney Hall, Derek West Harris was murdered by three other inmates.
 The state was criticized for sentencing one of the killers to life in prison, while clearing Delaney Hall officials of any wrongdoing despite the gang-controlled environment fostering violence.